 This eco-friendly mushroom fiber has some unique properties that are not found in other sustainable fibers.
 Some of its notable features are:

-1) Fabric made from mushroom fiber is non-toxic, waterproof and fire resistant.
+1) Fabric made from the mushroom fiber is non-toxic, waterproof and fire resistant.

 2) Clothing made from this fiber is very thin, flexible and comfortable to wear.